SolarianZ/UnityPlayableGraphMonitorTool/README.md

 Open PlayableGraph Monitor window from **menu** "Window/Analysis/PlayableGraph Monitor"， then select a PlayableGraph from the **popup menu** on the top left of the window.
 Select any node in the graph to inspect its details.

+Use `PlayableGraphMonitorWindow.Open(IReadOnlyDictionary<PlayableHandle, string>)` or `PlayableGraphMonitorWindow.SetNodeExtraLabelTable(IReadOnlyDictionary<PlayableHandle, string>)` to add extra labels to Playable node.